-Blenheim Early Childhood Centres and Kindergartens Inc. John Street Preschool will include the following actions in its quality improvement planning:
+Blenheim Early Childhood Centres and Kindergartens Inc Uptown Preschool will include the following actions in its quality improvement planning:

-- Further develop planning, assessment and evaluation practices so that: - o children's individual languages, cultures, and identities are recognised and responded to - children's learning progress over time in relation to the Te Whāriki learning outcomes is clearly evident. - Build a shared understanding and grow capability at all levels of the organisation to do and use internal evaluation for improvement, and to know the difference that changes made have on outcomes for children.
+- Further develop assessment practices to show children's learning progress over time in relation to the Te Whāriki learning outcomes. - Build a shared understanding and grow capability at all levels of the organisation to do and use internal evaluation for improvement, and to know the difference that changes made have on outcomes for children.